 P0456 BMW: EVAP Control System Small Leak Detected

-P0456 Subaru: EVAP Control System Leak – Detected (very small leak)
+P0456 Subaru: EVAP Control System Leak – Detected (tiny leak)

 What Does P0456 Mean?

-The code P0456 generally indicates a leak in your evaporative emission control (EVAP) system.
-This is one of the systems in your car that prevents harmful compounds from mixing in to your emissions.
+The code P0456 generally indicates a leak in your evaporative emission control (EVAP) system, one of the systems in your car that prevents harmful compounds from mixing into your emissions.
 It uses charcoal pellets to absorb fuel vapors, releasing the vapors into the engine intake.

 The engine control module runs periodic checks of the EVAP system during operation.
-It closes the valves and increases pressure, monitoring it with the fuel talk pressure sensor.
+It closes the valves and increases pressure, monitoring it with the fuel tank pressure sensor.
 If a vacuum is not maintained during this test, the P0456 trouble code will trigger.
-It specifically indicates there is a small leak, less than .2” in diameter.
+It specifically indicates there is a small leak, less than 0.2” in diameter.

 What Are The Symptoms Of The P0456 Code?